 Once an Actor is initialized, relevant communication channels will be established automatically.
 For instance, once an Actor is initialized with

-actor.phone, all of their incoming texts will be considered part of their Journey, and all outgoing phone calls will be sent to their phone number.
+actor.phone, all of their incoming texts will be considered part of their Session, and all outgoing phone calls will be sent to their phone number.